Top of the page

-Your child has broken or cracked his or her collarbone, or clavicle.
+Your child has broken or cracked their collarbone, or clavicle.
 The collarbone is the long, slightly curved bone that connects the shoulder to the chest.
 It supports the shoulder.

 A broken collarbone may take 6 weeks or longer to heal.
 Your child will need to wear an arm sling to keep the broken bone from moving while it heals.
 At first, it may hurt to move the arm.
 This will get better with time.